beerendlauwers/urbanslug.github.io/_posts/2014-12-08-Object-Oriented-Programming-in-C++.md

 A constructor is used to assign values to the data members that the creator of the class choses.
 If you don't declare a constructor the compiler will impicitly make one for you.

-The constructor is declared much like a normal member function but:
+The constructor is declared much like a normal member function but it:

-*it doesn't have a type annotation meaning it doesn't start with the name of a type such as int or string.
+* Doesn't have a type annotation meaning it doesn't start with the name of a type such as int or string.
-* it has to have the same name as the class.
+* Has to have the same name as the class.
-* it has no return value (Meaning it also has no return statement).
+* Has no return value (Meaning it also has no return statement).

 The constructor may or may not have arguments.
 A constructor that does not take arguments is called a **default constructor**, while a constructor that takes argument(s) is a **non-default constructor**.